2008–09 Los Angeles Lakers season: Season summary

-Post season
+Postseason

 Utah Jazz

 The Lakers went 65–17, and clinched the Pacific Division and home court advantage throughout the Western Conference playoffs.
 In the first round, the Lakers faced the eight-seeded Utah Jazz.
 The Lakers won Games 1 and 2 at the Staples, but lost Game 3 in Salt Lake City, following a game winner from Deron Williams.
 All three games saw the Lakers give up big leads, though they were able to still hold the series edge.
 After a 5-24 performance in Game 3, Kobe Bryant scored 38 points in Game 4 on 16 of 24 shooting in a road win.
 The Lakers won the series in Game 5 with a 107–96 win at home.

 Houston Rockets

 In the second round the Lakers faced the Houston Rockets.
 In Game 1, the Lakers fell behind in the first quarter and never got into a rhythm.
 As a result, they lost their first home game of the postseason.
 The Lakers rebounded in Game 2 behind Bryant's 40 point performance and a double double by Gasol and tied the series up at 1 win each.
 The game was very intense and physical as Derek Fisher of the Lakers and Ron Artest got ejected and technical fouls were assessed to Bryant, Artest, Luis Scola, Luke Walton and Lamar Odom.
 The series moved to Houston for Game 3 which the Lakers won 108–94 to retake home court advantage in the series.
 The Lakers went on to lose Game 4 87–99, despite Rockets center Yao Ming missing the game (and rest of the series) with a broken foot.
 In Game 5 the Lakers blew out the Rockets by 40 points, tying the Rockets worst loss in franchise history.
 Game 6 in Houston was a decisive 95-80 Rockets win.
 The Rockets jumped out to a 17–1 lead to start the game and were up at half time by 16.
 Game 6 was the most watched basketball game ever on ESPN.
 The final game of the series was played in Los Angeles on May 17.
 The Lakers routed the Rockets and won the game 89–70.
 With 2:30 left in the game the Lakers were up 89-58 and Bryant sat out for most of the 4th quarter.
 Kobe Bryant scored 14 points his lowest number of playoff points.
 In each game of the series the team that led at the first quarter won the game.